 Students conducting research in the humanities are strongly encouraged to find faculty mentors who can help focus and clarify research questions, review literature, and focus and guide the writing process.
 Many of the majors in the humanities also offer honors and senior seminar opportunities for independent research, as well as opportunities to publish or present at conferences for especially committed students.

-Students interested in research in the humanities should consult the academic resources page of Vanderbilt’s College of Arts and Science.
+Students interested in research in the humanities should consult the research resources page of Vanderbilt’s College of Arts and Science.